GitoriousLispBackup/asdf-binary-locations/website/source/index.md

 ### What is happening

+8 Sept 2009
+: Scott Burson adds code to differentiate between international and non-international Allegro CL.

-11 Aug 2008 - Marko Kocic contributes some patches to improve ECL support.
+11 Aug 2008
+: Marko Kocic contributes some patches to improve ECL support.
 Thanks!

-5 May 2008 - Keeping up with the Jones and the rest of the Common-Lisp world; Stelian Ionescu rationalizes features lists.
+5 May 2008
+: Keeping up with the Jones and the rest of the Common-Lisp world; Stelian Ionescu rationalizes features lists.
 Thanks!

-15 April 2007 - Paid taxes and posted the latest changes
+15 April 2007
+:Paid taxes and posted the latest changes

-13 December 2007 - Exported
+13 December 2007
-`implementation-specific-directory-name`
+: Exported `implementation-specific-directory-name`

-9 October 2006 Made compatible with SLIME's 64-bit Allegro
+9 October 2006
-locations (Thanks to Matthias Koeppe).
+: Made compatible with SLIME's 64-bit Allegro locations (Thanks to Matthias Koeppe).

-31 July 2006 Added *include-per-user-information* (Thanks to Erik Enge).
+31 July 2006
+: Added *include-per-user-information* (Thanks to
+Erik Enge).

-15 June 2006 Happy now on 64-bit OpenMCL.
-Thanks to Joshua Moody.
+15 June 2006
+: Happy now on 64-bit OpenMCL.
+Thanks to Joshua
+Moody.

-5 June 2006 Thanks to Peter Seibel and Robert Goldman for helping to push out a bunch of useful improvements.
+5 June 2006
+: Thanks to Peter Seibel and Robert Goldman for helping to push out a bunch of useful improvements.

-19 Dec 2005 Created by munging great code together and added a bit of spice.
+19 Dec 2005
+: Created by munging great code together and added a bit of spice.

 </div>